wirelyre/topple/README.md

 1    \ stack: 0 1
 -    \ stack: 2^64-1, or 18446744073709551615
 ```

-When a word is encountered, the word is executed if it is defined.
-If it isn't
-defined, but its name consists entirely of decimal digits, it is treated as a
-number.
-(If the word is later defined, the original use is still treated as a
-number.)

 The four arithmetic operations are **`+`**, **`-`**, **`*`**, and **`/`**,
 representing addition, subtraction, multiplication, and (unsigned) division.